 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter granted by the sponsoring district, the School Board of Miami-Dade County, Florida.
-The current charter expires on June 30, 2017 and is renewable for an additional term pursuant to law and/or by a mutual written agreement between the School and the District.
-At the end of the term of the charter, the District may choose not to renew the charter under the grounds specified in the charter in which case the District is required to notify the School in writing at least 90 days prior to the charters expiration.
-During the term of the charter, the District may terminate the charter if good cause is shown.
+The current charter expires on June 30, 2032, and it can be renewed in accordance with law.
+A charter can also be terminated before its date of expiration for reasons set forth in the charter and Section 1002.33 of the Florida Statutes.

-The School is located in Doral, Florida for students from six through eighth grades.
-These financial statements are for the year ended June 30, 2015, when approximately 100 sixth grade students were enrolled for the school year.
+The School is located in Doral, Florida for students from sixth through eighth grades.
+These financial statements are for the year ended June 30, 2017, when approximately 146 sixth through eighth grade students were enrolled for the school year.